TheBaljitSingh/Headout-assignment/readme.md

 3. Commit your changes (`git commit -m "Add new feature"`)
 4. Push to your branch (`git push origin feature-name`)
 5. Submit a **Pull Request** 🎉

+## 🛠 Future Scope
+1. Token System with Authentication:
+The application could be enhanced by adding a token-based authentication system.
+JWT (JSON Web Tokens) can be used for secure user login and registration, ensuring that only authenticated users can access certain features, such as score tracking or playing against friends.

+2. Live Leaderboard Tracking:
+A live leaderboard system can be integrated where user scores are tracked in real time.
+This would encourage competitive play and allow users to see their progress compared to other players in real-time.

 ---